Ever since I was young I have spent more of my weekend camping in the Yorkshire Dales than at home.

 Buckden Camping And Pods Heber Farm

-Buckden camping site is located 9-minute drive from Kettlewell main village.
+Buckden campsite is located 9-minute drive from Kettlewell main village.
 Located near a smaller village of Buckden which offers up a couple of pubs, a shop and great walks.

 There are also other bonuses such as local shop open every morning, local pubs and restaurants and dogs are welcome on site.